-The "Glencore Capital Finance DAC Prospectus" comprises this Base Prospectus with the exception of the information (A) incorporated by reference into this Base Prospectus pursuant to paragraphs (a) and (h) to (n) in the section headed "Information Incorporated by Reference"; (B) incorporated by reference into this Base Prospectus pursuant to paragraphs headed "Non-consolidated financial statements for Glencore Finance (Europe) Limited" in the section headed "Information Incorporated by Reference"; (C) contained in the sections headed "Description of Glencore Finance (Europe) Limited"; and (D) contained in the subsections headed "Listing and admission to trading", "Authorisations", "Legal and arbitration proceedings", "No significant change and no material adverse change", "Auditors", "Documents available for inspection", "Financial statements available" and "Jersey Financial Services Commission" in the section entitled "General Information" to the extent that it relates to Glencore Finance (Europe) Limited.
+The "Glencore Capital Finance DAC Prospectus" comprises this Base Prospectus with the exception of the information (A) incorporated by reference into this Base Prospectus pursuant to paragraphs (a) and (i) to (q) in the section headed "Information Incorporated by Reference"; (B) incorporated by reference into this Base Prospectus pursuant to paragraphs headed "Non-consolidated financial statements for Glencore Finance (Europe) Limited (formerly Glencore Finance (Europe) S.A.)" in the section headed "Information Incorporated by Reference"; (C) contained in the sections headed "Description of Glencore Finance (Europe) Limited"; and (D) contained in the subsections headed "Listing and admission to trading", "Authorisations", "Legal and arbitration proceedings", "No significant change and no material adverse change", "Auditors", "Documents available for inspection", "Financial statements available" and "Jersey Financial Services Commission" in the section entitled "General Information" to the extent that it relates to Glencore Finance (Europe) Limited.